perfectomobile/HAR/README.md

 ## Getting Started

+In this repo, there are a number of existing sample HAR file captures which you can use to test your creation.
+ We have purposely added these because they contain a few characterizing patterns, but also because we want everyone to have equal opportunity to get right to solving the problem.

-There are already lots of tools around the HAR format.
+Which brings us to how to use HAR files...there are already lots of tools around the HAR format.

+We don't want you to reinvent the wheel.
+We want you to create something new, something that hasn't been thought up yet.
+So another HAR parser or validator won't make the cut.

 The first thing you'll probably need is a HAR parser in your preferred programming language.
 For instance:
 - [Java](https://github.com/sdstoehr/har-reader)
 - [Python](https://pypi.python.org/pypi/haralyzer/1.4.10)
 - [Ruby](https://github.com/jarib/har)